Linuxfabrik/monitoring-plugins/check-plugins/journald-query/README.md

 Queries the systemd journal using journalctl and alerts when matching entries are found.
 Supports all journalctl filtering options such as `--unit`, `--priority`, `--facility`, `--identifier`, and `--grep`.
 Useful for monitoring specific log patterns in real time.
 Requires root or sudo.

-**Alerting Logic:**

-* Alerts WARN (default) or CRIT (if `--severity=crit`) when journalctl returns any matching entries after applying all filters
-* The idea is to define a query that returns results only for error cases, so that any result triggers an alert
-* Messages can be excluded using `--ignore-pattern` (case-sensitive substring match) or `--ignore-regex` (Python regular expression)

 **Data Collection:**

 * Executes `journalctl` with the configured filters and parses the JSON output